Today’s Reading: Acts 12

 Instantly, an angel of the Lord struck Herod with a sickness, because he accepted the people’s worship instead of giving glory to God.
 So he was consumed with worms and died. – Acts 12:23

-How much does God hate our pride?
 How angry does God get when we crave the attention and praise of others?
 Consider this – Herod killed the apostle James, whom God loved very much, and nothing happened.
 Herod arrested Peter with the intent to bring him to trial and God rescued Peter without bringing physical harm to Herod.
 Herod accepted the praise of men when they worshipped him as if he was a god and God struck Herod with a sickness that would lead to a painful and miserable death.

 Oh great and wonderful God, only you are worthy of our praise and glory today and forevermore!
 Forgive us for our moments of satisfaction and pride in ourselves.
 May we crave only your attention and may you be pleased with our humility and service to you today.
 We love you!
 Amen.